-a.
-San Benito County's scenic vistas consist of views of agriculture and rangelands including row crops, pastures, orchards, vineyards, ranches, and farms.
+San Benito County's scenic vistas consist of views of agriculture and rangelands a. including row crops, pastures, orchards, vineyards, ranches, and farms.
 The County contains numerous scenic vistas and viewsheds of nearby and distant ridgelines of the central Coast Range Mountains (General Plan EIR p.
 5-33).
 The General Plan EIR determined that given the potential scale of development allowed under the 2035 General Plan, future development could impede scenic views of distant agricultural and rangeland uses and central coast mountain ranges from the existing viewpoints.
-Development at this node under the 2035 General Plan was found to be less than significant.
-Limited impedance of views associated with buildout of the General Plan, including the Commercial Regional nodes, would be consistent with a rural landscape, where clusters of development are set within a larger landscape context, and the larger landscape predominates visually (General Plan EIR pp. 5-34 - 5-35).
+Limited impedance of views associated with buildout of the General Plan, including the identified Commercial Regional nodes, would be consistent with a rural landscape, where clusters of development are set within a larger landscape context, and the larger landscape predominates visually (General Plan EIR pp. 5-34 - 5-35).
 General Plan Policy LU-5.4 emphasizes the importance of scenic resource protection in the establishment of the Commercial Regional nodes (General Plan p.
 3-24).
 Per this policy, nodes serve to cluster development thereby limiting potential aesthetic impacts associated with urban sprawl.
 Goal LU-7 encourages screening of visual impacts associated with building and site features along eligible scenic highways and County-designated scenic highways (General Plan p.
 3-28 - 3-29).
 Additionally, it requires screening considerations of certain buildings and site features to minimize impacts to views as seen by motorists thereby protecting the scenic corridor.
 Goal NCR-8 minimizes impacts to visual resources by requiring architectural review for potential view obstruction (General Plan p.
 8-13 - 8-15).
-The General Plan EIR determined that future development allowed by the General Plan, including Commercial Regional development, would be required to comply with General Plan goals, policies, and actions intended to protect scenic views and scenic resources which would ensure impacts to scenic vistas are less than significant (General Plan EIR pp. 5-33 - 5-35).
+The General Plan EIR determined that future development allowed by the General Plan, including

+Commercial Regional development, would be required to comply with General Plan goals, policies, and actions intended to protect scenic views and scenic resources which would ensure impacts to scenic vistas are less than significant (General Plan EIR pp. 5-33 - 5-35).
+When specific development proposals are submitted to the County for the County's review and consideration, supplemental environmental review will be required pursuant to the provisions of the C-3 code and CEQA's definition of a project.